gwillem/magento-security-resources/README.md

 Comprehensive list of resources to help you prevent, mitigate & resolve Magento security incidents.
 All listed vendors have experience with Magecart-related attacks.

+Are you a merchant dealing with an incident?
+If you have experienced staff, you can use the tools listed below to find the root cause and eliminate all backdoors.

+If you don't have on-site staff or need an external report for compliancy, you can engage one of the consultancies below.

 Official Adobe resources are marked as such.

 # Mitigation tools